BiocomputeLab/mctools/mctools/README.md

 Here you will find source code for each of the command line applications that makes up mctools.
 These are all written in C and make extensive use of the the igraph library (http://igraph.sf.net).
 To compile, igraph must be in the appropriate include and library paths and be version 0.6.5 or later.
-Basic shell scripts and batch files have been included for compilation under each operating system.
-These may need to be adapted if you use an alternative compiler, or if specific include and library paths need to be added.
+The following commands can then be used for compilation:

+	gcc -O3 mcc.c -ligraph -lstdc++ -o mcc -Wall gcc -O3 mcstats.c -ligraph -lstdc++ -o mcstats -Wall gcc -O3 mcextract.c -ligraph -lstdc++ -o mcextract -Wall

 There are a number of compile time flags that can be used to enable non-standard features:
 -DDEBUG        : output debugging information.